notkoen/Zombie-Escape-Configs/Formatting Guide/CSS Configs.md

         {
             "0"
             {
-                "output"            ""          // String: The output to hook for activation.
+                "name"              ""          // String: The name of the button/ability to display in chat "output"            ""          // String: The output to hook for activation.
 (Only used on type 2) "hammerid"          ""          // Int: The HammerID of the button/entity/counter used for activation.
                 "type"              "1"         // Int: The type of button.
 (1 = +use activation, 2 = output activation, 3 = counter up, 4 = counter down)